microsoft/fluentui/rfcs/react-components/styles-handbook.md

 ## `makeResetStyles`

-This API works similarly to `makeStyles` and is used to styles as a single monolithic class to avoid the "CSS rules explosion" problem.
+This API works similarly to `makeStyles` and is used to generate styles as a single monolithic class to avoid the "CSS rules explosion" problem.

 ```js
 import { makeResetStyles } from '@griffel/react';